wpgeorgia/portfolio/index.md

 # 🚍 Park-and-Ride Travel Time Simulation

-This project analyzes park-and-ride travel times from census tract centroids in the Atlanta area to Midtown Station using:
+This assignment analyzes park-and-ride travel times from census tract centroids in the Atlanta area to Midtown Station using:

 - GTFS transit data from MARTA
 - ACS demographic data